ryanallen/words-of-my-perfect-teacher/README.md

 In summer, even the moonlight feels hot and burns them; in winter, even the sun feels icy cold.
 These sensations torture them terribly.

 Once, when [Srona](#srona-sronajat) was in the land of the [pretas](#preta), he found their avarice so poisonous that it gave him a fever and his mouth became completely dry.
-He came across an iron castle at whose door stood a terrifying sombre figure with red eyes.
+He came across an iron castle at whose door stood a terrifying somber figure with red eyes.

 "Where is there some water?"
 [Srona](#srona-sronajat) asked.